ena63/ena63.github.io/README.md

 Commands can be case insensitive and may need to be terminated with `CR` (`\r`) and `LF` (`\n`).

-## Contribution

-Please use the [dev](https://github.com/loginov-rocks/Web-Bluetooth-Terminal/tree/dev) branch and feel free to contribute!

 ## Reference

 1. [Web Bluetooth Specification](https://webbluetoothcg.github.io/web-bluetooth/)